Types of Degrees Mining Engineering Majors Are Getting

 Bachelor’s Degree Starting Salary

-One thing to note here is that not all of these people may be working in careers related to mining engineering.
+It is possible that some of these people may have taken positions that were not related to mining engineering.

 Salaries According to BLS